 Buying a new car is typically frowned upon by money nerds.
-Personal finance experts everywhere will trumpet the error of buying a brand new ride so quickly and fiercely that it will leave your ears ringing.
+Personal finance experts everywhere will trumpet the error of buying a brand new vehicle so quickly and fiercely that it will leave your ears ringing.

 But personal finance is personal.
 And our podcast is all about helping people save money for the future while also prioritizing things they value today.
 That mostly comes down to thinking long and hard about what we value.
-If driving a new car is high up on your list of values, you’ll be glad to know that we aren’t going to scold you for making that purchase.
+If driving a brand new car is high up on your list of values, you’ll be glad to know that we aren’t going to scold you for making that purchase.

 Why buying a new car typically doesn’t make sense

 Why are new cars not up my alley?
-Well, the largest cost of owning cars is depreciation.
+Well, the largest cost of owning a vehicle is depreciation.
 Although we tend to place a lot of importance on the price of a gallon of gas and how much fuel we use in a typical month, that’s a drop in the bucket of the overall cost of ownership.

 That’s why money nerds (like us) will often recommend that you buy used – to sidestep the steep cost of depreciation.
 Other costs get squashed if you buy used as well.
 Taxes and insurance will cost you quite a bit less if you choose to drive older cars and avoid buying fancy new ones.